tofis/democap/README.md

-# democap
+# DeMoCap: Low-cost Marker-based Motion Capture
-Official implementation of "DeMoCap: Online Depth-based MoCap via Convolutional Markers-to-Pose Dual-View 3D Heatmap Regression" method.
+Official implementation of "DeMoCap: Low-cost Marker-based Motion Capture" method.

+The code along with the official dataset used to train the models will be available in this repo after the official publication of the paper, which is under review.